 The company is especially optimistic about the effect of new infrastructure slated to come on line this year.
 According to Jeffrey A. Fisher, Chesapeake Energy Corporation (NYSE:CHK)’s executive vice president of production, the opening of two major processing plants this year should provide a big boost to production.

-New infrastructure additions The first of those facilities – the expanded Natrium processing plant in Marshall County, W.V., built by Blue Racer Midstream, a joint venture between Dominion Resources, Inc. (NYSE:D) and Caiman Energy – came on line earlier this month, reporting recent flows at more than 80% of its 200,000 Mcfpd capacity, according to data from Bentek Energy, while the second facility – a processing complex in Columbiana and Harrison counties – is expected to open midyear.
+The first of those facilities – the expanded Natrium processing plant in Marshall County, W.V., built by Blue Racer Midstream, a joint venture between Dominion Resources, Inc. (NYSE:D) and Caiman Energy – came on line earlier this month, reporting recent flows at more than 80% of its 200,000 Mcfpd capacity, according to data from Bentek Energy, while the second facility – a processing complex in Columbiana and Harrison counties – is expected to open midyear.

 With the addition of new infrastructure, Chesapeake Energy Corporation (NYSE:CHK) says it is confident that it will achieve its year-end target of 330 MMcf of gas per day from its Utica wells.
 If it manages to meet that goal, it would represent a more than quadrupling of its average first-quarter natural gas volumes.